 To facilitate and expedite ARPA-E's environmental review, Prime Recipients are required to complete an Environmental Impact Questionnaire during award negotiations.
-This form is available on ARPA-EeXCHANGE at http://arpa-e.energy.gov/?q=arpa-e-site-page/pre-award-guidance-sbir-sttr.
+This form is available at https://arpa-e.energy.gov/?q=site-page/required-forms-and-templates.
 The Environmental Impact Questionnaire is due within 21 calendar days of the selection announcement.

-4. TECHNOLOGY-TO-MARKET PLAN
+6. TECHNOLOGY-TO-MARKET PLAN

-During award negotiations, Prime Recipients are required to negotiate and submit an initial Technology-to-Market Plan for Phase II and Phase IIS with the ARPA-E Program Director, and obtain the ARPA-E Program Director's approval prior to the execution of the award.
+During award negotiations, Prime Recipients are required to negotiate and submit an initial Technology-to-Market Plan to the ARPA-E Program Director, and obtain the ARPA-E Program Director's approval prior to the execution of the award.
 Prime Recipients must show how budgeted Technology Transfer and Outreach (TT&O) costs relate to furthering elements of the Technology-to-Market Plan.
 During the period of performance, Prime Recipients are required to provide regular updates on the initial Technology-to-Market plan and report on implementation of Technology-to-Market activities.
 Prime Recipients may be required to perform other actions to further the commercialization of their respective technologies.
-Prime Recipients are not required to negotiate a Technology-to-Market Plan for Phase I only awards.